KDE/documentation-develop-kde-org/source/components/assistance/inline.rst

 Purpose
 -------

-A *inline message* is a small pop-up panel shown at top of the current form that informs users of a non-critical problem or special condition.
+A *inline message* is a small panel shown in current form that informs users of a non-critical problem or special condition.
+It is embedded in the content and should not overlap content or controls.
 The panel shows information on four levels indicated by different colors and icons, and provides standard action that users might want to initiate.

 .. figure:: /img/Message5.qml.png
    :alt: Different levels of inline messages.